 At Nu Vela Laser and Vein Center, evaluation and assessment begins during your consultation session with Dr. Dishakjian, who takes notes of your medical history and collects information related to the specifics of your venous disease, including family history, predisposing factors (such as clotting disorders), symptom onset, and information about previous treatments.
 In conjunction with these, Dr. Dishakjian may perform a physical examination of the varicose veins in your legs and suggest an Ultrasound test to collect essential and detailed information regarding your venous anatomy and function.
 The doctor will then discuss vein treatment options, necessity, cost, insurance coverage, side effects, and carefully coordinate an appropriate and customized treatment program to meet your specific needs, restore optimal vein health, and deliver the cosmetically desired results.

 It should be mentioned that most insurance plans, including Medicare, cover varicose vein treatment, once the medical necessity is established.
-Note that the cost of Ultrasound test is not included in free consultation; however, three quarters of what you pay is reimbursable as payment towards varicose vein treatment.
+Note that the cost of Ultrasound test is not included in the consultation fee; however, three quarters of what you pay is reimbursable as payment towards varicose vein treatment.

 THE DOCTOR ON ABC EYEWITNESS NEWS

 Diagnostic Ultrasound for Evaluating Vein Disorders

 Treatment failure of leg veins is often due to overlooking problems with deeper veins in the legs, such as refluxing saphenous and perforator veins.
 Only ultrasound can diagnose these problems.
 If the test is ordered and performed at a hospital or outpatient diagnostic center, it is often done by a technologist, who is not properly trained in evaluating the superficial veins.
 At Nu Vela Laser and Vein Center, patients are not referred to an outside imaging center or hospital for ultrasound evaluation; Dr. R. Dishakjian, with extensive experience with the technology, personally performs all ultrasound evaluations.

 Questions About Cost of Vein Treatment or a Treatment?